michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.10.1 =
+- Added the ability to filter items by Amazon Prime service eligibility.
 - Added the `Delivery Flags` unit option for the search unit type.
 - Fixed a bug that the `%prime%` Item Format variable did not show the prime mark.
 - Fixed a bug that the advanced filter unit option for adult products caused some overhead.